Combodo/CombodoPayumStripe/doc/README.md

 # Customization

 This gateway handle communication with stripe and changes the payment state.
-Has avery Payum gateways, it cannont know the details of your integration, so it will need an extra work on your integration side:
+As avery Payum gateways, it cannot know the workflow of your store, so it does require you to perform an integration between your store and this gateway:

-as this may be a little cumbersome, you'll find how I did integrate this gateway with my Sylius project [under the subdirectory sylius-example](./sylius-example).
+This may be a little cumbersome, you'll find how I did integrate this gateway with my Sylius project [under the subdirectory sylius-example](./sylius-example).

 > :bangbang: beware: I tested it on my own highly customized sylius 1.2!
 Thus I had some feedback of person having integrated it on sylius 1.5, I haven't' tested it myself, and maybe you'll need extra work to make it work under your own configuration!